Leody Taveras Player Props: Rangers vs. Cardinals

 Leody Taveras At The Plate

-- Taveras is hitting .298 with 10 doubles, two triples, three home runs and 13 walks.
+- Taveras has 10 doubles, two triples, three home runs and 13 walks while hitting .297.

-- Taveras has had an RBI in 13 games this season (28.9%), including six multi-RBI outings (13.3%).
-He has also driven home three or more of his team's runs in four contests.
+- Taveras has had at least one RBI in 28.3% of his games this season (13 of 46), with more than one RBI six times (13.0%).
+He has also been responsible for three or more of his team's runs in four contests.

-- In 20 of 45 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.